 The second pillar is investing in high-quality editorial content.
 The third is we believe that the programmatic way of selling ad inventory is far better than a direct sales approach.
-A lot of publishers are afraid of going this way but if you connect your own data and reach the right person at the right moment with the right message it is part of the Goodvertising strategy.
+A lot of publishers are afraid of going this way that if you connect your own data and reach the right person at the right moment with the right message it is part of the Goodvertising strategy.

 And the fourth pillar, which is already responsible for about 30-35 percent of our total revenue, is native advertising.
 We open our publishing sites for content that is produced for clients and distributed on our sites, but we also want to open our sites for really well-known brands who already have their own storytelling team and give them direct access to our CMS using our surroundings, our trust and credibility.”

 Kolja Kleist: “The results of the Goodvertising strategy so far is that we have a far higher acceptance of advertising on our sites.
 Secondly, we see a pretty stable inventory of advertising slots due to the fact that our content is so good that people scroll down.
 The ads are only loading when people scroll down, not just loading when they get on the page.

 Acceptance of sponsored content from a company is far higher than display advertising

 From our market research, we know that the acceptance of sponsored content from a company is far higher than display advertising.”

 Nearly 65% rate native advertising positively

 Sonja Knab: “We do a lot of research on native advertising.
 We asked over a thousand users what they think about native advertising?
 Do they like the article?
 The whole content?
 And do they accept this kind of advertising?

 We found out that nearly 65 percent of all users rated native advertising as positive.
 This is quite a good result especially in comparison with display advertising.
 One of the key results was also that users recognise native advertising as advertising and like it.